dsccommunity/xPSDesiredStateConfiguration/README.md

 * **xProcessSet** allows starting and stopping of a group of windows processes with no arguments.
 * **xUser** provides a mechanism to manage local users on the target node.
 * **xWindowsFeature** provides a mechanism to install or uninstall Windows roles or features on a target node.
-* **xWindowsFeatureSet** allows installation and uninstallation of a group of Windows features and their subfeatures.
+* **xWindowsFeatureSet** provides a mechanism to configure and manage multiple xWindowsFeature resources on a target node.
 * **xWindowsOptionalFeature** provides a mechanism to enable or disable optional features on a target node.
 * **xWindowsOptionalFeatureSet** provides a mechanism to configure and manage multiple xWindowsOptionalFeature resources on a target node.
 * **xWindowsPackageCab** provides a mechanism to install or uninstall a package from a Windows cabinet (cab) file on a target node.